-- FPT\AEX\EXT.1.1 The application shall not request to map memory at an explicit address except for [no exceptions]. - FPT\AEX\EXT.1.2 The application shall [not allocate any memory region with both write and execute permissions]. - FPT\AEX\EXT.1.3 The application shall be compatible with security features provided by the platform vendor. - FPT\AEX\EXT.1.4 The application shall not write user-modifiable files to directories that contain executable files unless explicitly directed by the user to do so. - FPT\AEX\EXT.1.5 The application shall be built with stack-based buffer overflow protection enabled.
+FPT\AEX\EXT.1.1 The application shall not request to map memory at an explicit address except for [no exceptions].

+FPT\AEX\EXT.1.2 The application shall [not allocate any memory region with both write and execute permissions].

+FPT\AEX\EXT.1.3 The application shall be compatible with security features provided by the platform vendor.

+FPT\AEX\EXT.1.4 The application shall not write user-modifiable files to directories that contain executable files unless explicitly directed by the user to do so.

+FPT\AEX\EXT.1.5 The application shall be built with stack-based buffer overflow protection enabled.

-5.2.6.3 Software Identification and Versions (FPT\IDV\EXT.1)
+5.2.6.3 Software Identification and Versions (FPT IDV EXT.1)

-FPT\IDV\EXT.1.1 The application shall be versioned with [iOS version information and Hypori internal versioning scheme]].
+FPT\IDV\EXT.1.1 The application shall be versioned with [[Microsoft's standards for packaging version numbering (Major, Minor, Maintenance Release, and a fourth number controlled by the Microsoft Store]].